AdobeDocs/graphql-mesh-gateway/src/pages/gateway/edge-mesh-beta.md

 The `aio api-mesh:describe` command contains both the legacy and edge mesh endpoints.

 The `aio api-mesh:status` command describes the status of both the legacy and edge mesh builds.
 This reflects the success of both building your legacy mesh and deploying the edge mesh.
 Any failures or errors that appear in the `Legacy Mesh Status`, will subsequently affect the edge mesh.
-So you will need to resolve any errors in your legacy mesh build before using the edge mesh.
+Therefore, you must resolve any errors in your legacy mesh build before using the edge mesh.

 ```terminal
 Legacy Mesh Status: